Guaranteed-Rate/GuaranteedRate.Sextant/README.md

 This is a simple test harness for the Datadog and Loggly posters.
 Because this test sends data to Datadog and Loggly it is not written as a unit test.

+## UserUtils

+Simple example program for usin 'UserUtils.cs'.
+Creates a session and prints all users, all "active" users (enabled and unlocked accounts), and all users associated within the standard "My Pipeline" working folder.